-- ξ Age (under 2 months, 2 - 12 months, 13 - 59 months) - as recorded at Day0 - ξ Sex (male, female) - as recorded at Day0 - ξ Presentation with cough or difficulty breathing (yes, no) - as recorded at Day0 - ξ Location (urban/rural)
+- ξ Age (under 2 months, 2 - 12 months, 13 - 59 months) - as recorded at Day0 - ξ Sex (male, female) - as recorded at Day0 - ξ Presentation with cough or difficulty breathing (yes, no) - as recorded at Day0 - ξ Diagnosis (severe, non-severe) - ξ Referral (yes, no) - ξ Antimicrobial drug prescription (yes, no).
+Antimicrobials are defined as antimalarials and antibiotics, according to the same definition used for the outcomes. - ξ Stratification factors (location and facility type)